go-flutter-desktop/go-flutter/README.md

 # Move the share library
 # => "flutter_engine.dll" must be in the flutter example project (where the main.go is)

-# REQUIRED: When using `go build` or `go run main.go`, the go library need to know where to look for the share library
+# REQUIRED before every `go build`.
+The CGO compiler need to know where to look for the share library
 set CGO_LDFLAGS=-L%cd%

-# If you `go build`, the share library must stay in the same path, relative to the go binary
+# The share library must stay next to the generated binary.

 # Get the libraries
 go get -u -v github.com/Drakirus/go-flutter-desktop-embedder

 # Make sure the path in "main.go" to the `icudtl.dat` is correct.
-# Build or Run the example project
+# Build the example project
-go run main.go
+go build

+# `go run main.go` is not working ATM.
 ```

 </details>